christophihl/startupengineer/content/_repos/dat_sci_2/12_ml_lime.md

 **HINTS:**

 If you do get stuck on this challenge, because this is actually a rather difficult challenge, I highly recommend checking out the library `lime` from Thomas Pedersens' github page [https://github.com/thomasp85/lime](https://github.com/thomasp85/lime).
 All of the R code is in the folder `R`.
 Check that out if you got stuck.
 You will be able to find some hints in there as to how Thomas did it when he coded the lime package.
 When coding in the wild, your best friend is GitHub.
 Use other people's code as an advantage.
-Learn from what they do.
+Learn from what they do.-->